 Could ultracapacitors replace batteries in future electric cars?

-As we have seen, ultracapacitors are best suited for situations where a lot of power is needed in short order.
-In terms of electric cars, this would mean they would be better than batteries when the vehicle needs bursts of energy - like during acceleration.
+As we have seen, ultracapacitors are best suited for situations where a lot of power is needed in a short span of time.
+In terms of electric cars, this would mean they would have advantages over batteries when the vehicle needs bursts of energy - like during acceleration.

-In fact, this is just what Toyota has done with the Yaris Hybrid-R concept car.
-It utilizes a supercapacitor for just this purpose.
+In fact, this is just what Toyota has done with the Yaris Hybrid-R concept car, which utilizes a supercapacitor for use during acceleration.

 Mazda's i-ELOOP system also uses ultracapacitors to store energy during deceleration.
 The power stored is then used for the engine's stop-start systems.

-For general driving, ultracapacitors are not a substitute for batteries in electric vehicles, yet.
-For this reason, batteries, like Li-on, are likely going to be the go-to power supply for EVs for the near to distant future, until a better alternative can be developed of course.
+However, ultracapacitors are not a substitute for batteries in most electric vehicles - yet.
+Li-ion batteries are likely going to be the go-to power supply for EVs for the near to distant future.

-Recent research into graphene-based supercapacitors could mean the days of the battery in electric cars could soon be over.
-The study, a collaboration between scientists at Rice University and the Queensland University of Technology resulted in two papers, published in Journal of Power Sources and Nanotechnology.
+Recent research into graphene-based supercapacitors could also lead to advances in supercapacitor use in electric cars.
+One study by scientists at Rice University and the Queensland University of Technology resulted in two papers, published in the Journal of Power Sources and Nanotechnology.

-This solution consists of two layers of graphene with an electrolyte layer between them.
-This film is strong, thing, and is able to release large amounts of energy in a short time.
+They proposed a solution consisting of two layers of graphene, with an electrolyte layer between them.
+This resulting film is strong, thin, and able to release large amounts of energy in a short time.

-This could include integrating them into body panels, roof paneling, floors, and even doors, for example.
-In theory, this could provide the vehicle with all the energy it needs and make it considerably lighter than battery-powered electric vehicles.
+This could also include integrating the ultracapacitors into body panels, roof paneling, floors, and even doors, for example.
+In theory, this could provide the vehicle with all the energy it needs, and make it considerably lighter than battery-powered electric vehicles.

-Such an EV would also be charged considerably faster than battery-powered ones.
+Such an EV would also charge considerably faster than current battery-powered vehicles.
 But, like all ultracapacitors, this solution still can't hold as much energy as standard batteries.

 "In the future, it is hoped the supercapacitor will be developed to store more energy than a Li-Ion battery while retaining the ability to release its energy up to 10 times faster - meaning the car could be entirely powered by the supercapacitors in its body panels,” said the study's co-author Jinzhang Liu.